 For Students

-Our student applications for the Spring 2023 semester are now closed.
-Sign up for our mailing list or follow our Facebook page to stay up to date on Fall 2023 applications!
+Our student applications for the Spring 2024 semester will open Tuesday, January 16th, and close on Thursday, January 25th at 11:59 PM PDT (midnight).
+Sign up for our mailing list or follow our Facebook page to stay up to date!

 Developer Application Process

-Learn what it means to be a developer πŸ‘‰ go.calblueprint.org/developer-role πŸ‘ˆ
+Learn what it means to be a developer 👉 go.calblueprint.org/developer-role 👈

 01